 Dr. Amy Vogt

-Dr. Vogt is past president of the American Board of Veterinary Practitioners, and the Harris County Veterinary Medical Association.
-She previously coordinated the continuing education programs for both organizations.
-She served on the Companion Animal Committee for the Texas Veterinary Medical Association for several years, and now serves on the Specialists Committee and Board of Directors.
+Dr. Vogt has a passion to give back to the profession through service to the organizations that support it.
+She is the past president of the American Board of Veterinary Practitioners (her specialty board), and the Harris County Veterinary Medical Association, and has coordinated the continuing education programs for both organizations. she has served the Texas Veterinary Medical Association as a long time committee member, as a member of the Board of Directors, and is currently on the Executive Committee.
 She served several years as the American Animal Hospital Association’s Vet Student Advocate for Texas A&M University, providing guidance and support to the student chapter at the College of Veterinary Medicine.

-- Canine Preventive Health Guidelines and Feline Preventive Health Guidelines – task for member for the American Animal Hospital Association and the American Veterinary Medical Association, 2011
+- Canine Preventative Health guidelines and Feline Preventative Health Guidelines – task force for the American Animal Hospital Association, 2011.

 Dr. Vogt is married to Todd Vogt, a chemical engineer (and fellow Aggie).
 In addition to their twins, their family has included many pets over the years, including some much-loved pets who blessed the family with 16 to 19 years of companionship.
 Living with very old pets and their many chronic health conditions gave Dr. Vogt a deep appreciation of what it takes to care for those pets.
 And that has translated into more compassionate and understanding care for her patients.